David Hathaway: Biography

 During the 1980s, Hathaway continued to travel all over Europe: Romania, Bulgaria, Hungary, even back into Czechoslovakia.
-In 1985 he held a series of powerful meetings in Hungary; he got permission to minister in Catholic Churches.
+In 1985 he held a series of meetings in Hungary; he got permission to minister in Catholic Churches.
 In the end of the 1980s he began to openly hold services and conferences in the Eastern Bloc countries.
 When the communist Eastern Bloc countries collapsed, in the 1990s he continued his work.
 In 1995, Hathaway launched his Prophetic Vision magazine.

-He became a widower in 2014.

-His wife, Zena, died on 19 December 2014.

 In recent years Hathaway has been working in Israel to help Holocaust survivors from the Russian and former Eastern Bloc countries, both spiritually and materially.

 Personal life

-Hathaway married his wife Zena Margaret Anne Corps on 27 April 1955.
+Hathaway married Zena Margaret Anne Corps on 27 April 1955.
 Zena soon began to help her husband in his evangelistic efforts and became part of his evangelistic team.
+She died on 19 December 2014.

-David Hathaway has three daughters, Carol and Sharon (twins born in 1956) and Mandy (1968), 5 grandchildren, 2 great-grandsons and 2 great granddaughters.
+David Hathaway has three daughters, Carol and Sharon (twins born in 1956) and Mandy (1968), 5 grandchildren, 3 great-grandsons and 3 great granddaughters.